hasktorch/hasktorch/README.md

 If you are using CUDA-9, replace `./get-deps.sh` with `./get-deps.sh -a cu90`.
 Likewise for CUDA-10, replace `./get-deps.sh` with `./get-deps.sh -a cu100`.

 These downloads include various pytorch shared libraries.
-Note step `get-deps.sh` only has to be run once when the repo is initially cloned.
+Note `get-deps.sh` only has to be run once when the repo is initially cloned.

 Next, set shell environment to reference the shared library locations: